-COUN 148 Managing Stress and Well-Being (3)
+COUN 148 Managing Stress and Well-Being (3) 3 hours lecture

-Investigates the sociological, physiological, and psychological sources of stress and well-being across the lifespan.
-An examination of how the mind-body relationship is affected by personality, thoughts, life events, and messages received from one?s culture, family, and society will be studied.
+Investigates the cultural, sociological, physiological, and psychological sources of stress and well-being across the lifespan.
+An examination of how the mindbody relationship is affected by personality, thoughts, life events, and messages received within a multicultural society and family will be studied.
 Students learn mindfulness and stress reduction techniques that resolve stress and anxiety and promote well-being physically, energetically, emotionally, cognitively, socially, and behaviorally.